Malaika-Saleem/Image-Translation-using-LatentGANs-and-CycleVAEs/README.md

 A deep learning project built with PyTorch for translating face sketches into realistic face images and vice versa using a shared latent representation and cycle consistency.

-## GitHub Description

-PyTorch project for sketch-to-face and face-to-sketch image translation using latent cycle consistency and encoder-decoder architectures.

 ---